Willus.com Home | Archive | About

 Many of the .DSK or .DMK images are not compatible with TRS-DOS 1.3.
 These disk files may not work with the emulator, even in debug mode.
 You might try them in 2-disk debug mode and then booting from a different DOS.

 Also, be patient.
 Some of the BASIC programs take a while to load from the virtual disk, particularly on a slow platform.
+I've added a clock speed boost option to help speed up emulation as desired, but if you go above 8 MHz, key presses will repeat too much to be useful due to the way the TRS-80 detects key presses.

 See Peter Phillip's Emulator Page for more help.